WHAT IS PRP?

 -

 Your age and your severity does change how much we concentrate your PRP.
-A younger person might experience relief with 4X concentration, but as we age, we might need upwards of 10x+ concentration.
-More severe pain or chronic issues might also fair better with "HIGH DOSE PRP".
+A younger person might experience relief with 3-4X concentration, but as we age, we might need upwards of 8-10x+ concentration.
+More severe pain or chronic issues might also fair better with a higher concentration

 -